 A formatted letter salutation that is selected for confirmation and acknowledgment utilities.

 The currently selected salutation can be automatically generated by clicking the Gen Sal button.
-This is typically in a ‘formal’ format including the Prefix (eg Mr Robert Smith/Dear Mr Smith).
+This is typically in a ‘formal’ format including the Prefix (eg Mr. Robert Smith/Dear Mr. Smith).

 The default Salutation populates the related fields on the General Tab.
 Salutation types can then be selected for use in many reports and forms, dependent on the reason for the report or mailing.

-However each Constituent can have multiple manually created Salutation types on their account, (eg ‘informal’ variations (Rob Smith, Dear Bob), subscriber formats that may include a partner name (Mr Robert and Mrs Jane Smith, Dear Mr and Mrs Smith) etc)
+However each Constituent can have multiple manually created Salutation types on their account, (eg ‘informal’ variations (Rob Smith, Dear Bob), subscriber formats that may include a partner name (Mr. Robert and Mrs. Jane Smith, Dear Mr. and Mrs. Smith) etc)

 Special Salutations are typically control-grouped to each Consortium organisation.
 They can then be associated with related Address types, which in turn can have specific “Mail Purposes” (eg Education, Development etc.)